angelacuahutle/angelacuahutle/README.md

 🌱 I’m an active learner of Ruby, Ruby on Rails, JavaScript, React & Redux, SQL, and databases at MICROVERSE.

-🔭 Currently working at clavel.be and other side projects as a developer, I'm always looking for new challenges and opportunities to collaborate!
+🔭 Currently working at Clavel and other side projects as a developer, I'm always looking for new challenges and opportunities to collaborate!

 💬 Share any thoughts on the relationship between the creative industries and technology.